andrew-morley-2/cybersecurity-azure-sentinel/README.md

 - <b>Open your workbook in Microsoft Sentinel after several hours have passed and view the map of all the failed RDP attempts based on Geolocation. </b>

 <img src="https://i.imgur.com/zGl4vdF.jpg" alt="Geolocation Map">

+# Section Eight: Summary

+<b>In this project, I set up Microsoft Sentinel (SIEM) in Microsoft Azure and connected it to a live virtual machine acting as a honey pot.
+I then observed live attacks (RDP Brute Force) from all around the world.
+I used a custom PowerShell script to look up the attackers Geolocation information and plot it on the Azure Sentinel Map.

+This project was a great learning experience for me as it taught me the importance of setting up a secure cloud environment and how to use SIEM to detect malicious activity.
+I was able to understand how to use a Geolocation API and how to use Microsoft Sentinel to create custom logs, custom fields, and workbooks.

+The challenges that I faced while completing this project included understanding the Microsoft Sentinel user interface, understanding how to set up a virtual machine as a honey pot with the appropriate (lack of) network security, and understanding how to use the Geolocation API in conjunction with my workbook.

+Overall, this project has been an enjoyable experience and I have learned a great deal.
+I now have a better understanding of how to use Microsoft Sentinel and how to use a Geolocation API to correlate data points visually.
+I have also gained a better understanding of the importance of setting up a secure cloud environment and how to detect malicious activity in a more proficient manner. </b>